Hammad8ahmad/Recipe-search/README.md

 ## Demo

-You can check out a live demo of the project [here](https://recipe-search-io.netlify.app/).NOTE : If you cannot see the live version it is probably because my render free tier expired but you can see the live version below and how it worked.
+You can check out a live demo of the project [here](https://recipe-search-io.netlify.app/).
+NOTE : If you cannot see the live version it is probably because my render free tier expired but you can see the live version below and how it worked.
 ![recipe-search](https://github.com/user-attachments/assets/1fd00050-1ae3-400c-a51a-64dae24000a6)

 ## Example: